-The IL collaboration addresses CFSP goals in the areas of Collaboration, Workforce, Prevention, and CQI.
+The IL collaboration addresses CFSP goals in the areas of Collaboration, Workforce, and Prevention.
 The IL collaboration will continue to improve the services and outcomes of young people with the support the Independent Living Collaborator and ongoing CQI efforts.
+The IL Collaboration reflects the Positive Youth Development (PYD) guiding principles: engaging young people within their natural support groups; enhancing their strengths; promoting positive outcomes by providing opportunities, fostering positive relationships, and furnishing the support needed to build on their leadership strengths.
+All the IL contracted services and collaborations with the Advisory Board, etc. are built around the PYD principles.